Effective Strategies for Asynchronous Software Engineering Agents: Introduction

 \section{Introduction}

 As LLM-based software engineering agents improve, we have come to expect more of them.
 Whereas fixing isolated github issues on real-world repositories was a major challenge a few years ago \citep{jimenez2023swe,yang2024swe,wang2024openhands}, we are now asking agents to build large apps from scratch \citep{zhao2024commit0} or implement entire research papers \citep{starace2025paperbench}.
 One method for performing this implementation is tasking a single agent with a large task, and hoping that it can execute on it from start to finish.
 While task-completion horizons of agents continue to grow rapidly \citep{kwa2025measuring}, these systems are still limited in the scope of tasks they can perform reliably, and a single agent performing a large task also takes significant wall-clock time.
 To this end, in this paper, we study the question: \textit{``how can multiple agents be coordinated to asynchronously collaborate over a shared artifact in an effective way?''}

 While much research has focused on coordinating multiple agents, ranging from role-based pipelines that mirror human software engineering teams \citep{hong2023metagpt,qian2024chatdev}, to hierarchical managers that decompose and delegate subtasks \citep{benkovich2026agyn}, to include verification mechanisms in multi-agent systems \citep{venkataramani2026mas}, and to automated searches over communication topologies \citep{zhang2025multi}---most of these approaches primarily address how tasks are decomposed and allocated across agents.
 However, the core challenges of \emph{asynchronous} multi-agent collaboration over shared artifacts remain unsolved.
-When multiple agents need to modify a shared resource, their edits can interfere with each other: one agent's change may silently break an assumption that another agent is relying on \citep{khatua2026cooperbench}.
-Even when each agent produces high-quality output in isolation, integration frequently can fail because parallel agents develop inconsistent views of the shared state, leading to incompatible changes and execution conflicts \citep{cemri2025multi}.
-Imagine two agents editing the same file: one renames a function, while the other writes new code that still calls its old name.
-Both agents complete their work correctly in isolation, yet the integrated result fails to run.
-Such conflicts are often discovered only at integration time, where the fix is not a one-line patch but a full revision of at least one agent's work \citep{cognition2025multiagent}.
+Agents operating in this setting face a myriad of challenges such as locally reasonably but globally consistent edits \citep{khatua2026cooperbench}, lack of shared state \citep{cemri2025multi}, and late discovery of any conflicts \citep{cognition2025multiagent}.